Unramifiedness of Galois representations arising from Hilbert modular surfaces: Proof of Proposition

 By the assumption of Proposition~\ref{P:ample=>small support}, the numbers in the parentheses of the right hand side are always $\geq 1$.
 Since $H^1(\PP^1, \calO(n)) = 0$ for $n \geq -1$, we see that

 It then follows that

-Due the cohomological dimension, by Proposition~\ref{P:formal function}(1), $R^t\pi_{1,*}(-)$ is a \emph{right exact} functor on sheaves set-theoretically supported on $(Z_\ttT)_{\eta_\ttT}^\mathrm{red}$, and it is trivial on any coherent sheaf set-theoretically supported in dimension $<t$ subspace of $(Z_\ttT)_{\eta_\ttT}^\mathrm{red}$.
+To prove the needed vanishing of \eqref{E:isom at eta T} and hence Proposition~\ref{P:ample=>small support}, we observe that, due the cohomological dimension, by Proposition~\ref{P:formal function}(1), $R^t\pi_{1,*}(-)$ is a \emph{right exact} functor on sheaves set-theoretically supported on $(\dot Z_\ttT)_{\eta_\ttT}^\mathrm{red}$, and it is trivial on any coherent sheaf set-theoretically supported in dimension $<t$ subspace of $(\dot Z_\ttT)_{\eta_\ttT}^\mathrm{red}$.
 We show below that, by (a variant of) Nakayama lemma, this implies that

-Indeed, write $\calF$ for $(\pi_2^* \dot \omega^\kappa)|_{(Z_\ttT)_{\eta_\ttT}}$.
-If $\calI$ is the ideal sheaf of $(Z_\ttT)_{\eta_\ttT}^\mathrm{red}$ in $(Z_\ttT)_{\eta_\ttT}$, it is enough to show that
+Indeed, write $\calF$ for $(\pi_2^* \dot \omega'^\kappa)|_{(\dot Z_\ttT)_{\eta_\ttT}}$.
+If $\calI$ is the ideal sheaf of $(\dot Z_\ttT)_{\eta_\ttT}^\mathrm{red}$ in $(\dot Z_\ttT)_{\eta_\ttT}$, it is enough to show that

 But $\calI^i/\calI^{i+1} \otimes \calF \twoheadrightarrow \calI^i\calF/ \calI^{i+1}\calF$.
 By the right exactness of $R^t{\pi_{1,*}}(-)$, it suffices to show the vanishing of $R^t\pi_{1,*}(\calI^i/ \calI^{i+1} \otimes \calF)$.
-But $\calI^i/\calI^{i+1} \otimes \calF$ is (scheme-theoretically) supported on $(Z_\ttT)^\mathrm{red}_{\eta_\ttT}$ and it receives generic surjective maps from finite direct sums of $\calF|_{(Z_\ttT)^\mathrm{red}_{\eta_\ttT}}$ (for example induced by local generators of $\calI^i$).
+But $\calI^i/\calI^{i+1} \otimes \calF$ is (scheme-theoretically) supported on $(\dot Z_\ttT)^\mathrm{red}_{\eta_\ttT}$ and it receives generic surjective maps from finite direct sums of $\calF|_{(\dot Z_\ttT)^\mathrm{red}_{\eta_\ttT}}$ (for example induced by local generators of $\calI^i$).
 By the properties of $R^t\pi_{1,*}(-)$ recalled above and the vanishing result \eqref{E: Rt vanishes red}, we deduce that $R^t\pi_{1,*}(\calI^i/ \calI^{i+1} \otimes \calF)=0$.
 This concludes Proposition~\ref{P:ample=>small support}.